Challenge

 Future

-The TIBCO benefit is really across all the platforms.
-It enables near real-time, concise, coherent data.
-It enables us to save a lot of development time because we have centralized business rules, and it just makes time to market a lot quicker.
-TIBCO really allows us to complete projects faster and more efficiently.
+The Spotfire benefit is really across all the platforms, enabling near real-time, concise, coherent data.
+We save a lot of development time, making time to market a lot quicker.

 Fred Ehlers